Former Jagex audio developer Ian Taylor jailed for sexual assault on schoolgirl

 Before his dismissal, Ian Taylor was an audio developer at Jagex having originally joined the company in a customer support role in 1999.
 Since 2003, he’s worked on the audio team – according to the RuneScape Wiki – within the company having composed multiple tracks for Runescape.
 The trivia section refers to him as Jagex’s longest-serving employee with his audio development work encompassing 635 music tracks for the firm, the Runescape wiki also refers to him as the fourth employee at the company, joining shortly after founders the Gower brothers.

-Speaking to NME, Jagex employees familiar with the matter, Taylor departed the company in March this year ahead.
+Speaking to NME, Jagex employees familiar with the matter claimed that Taylor departed the company in March this year.
 NME reached out to Jagex for comment and they delivered this statement, which we have included in entirety:

 “Jagex expects the highest standards from its staff and we act decisively if those values, that we hold dear, are not reflected in the behaviour of employees.
 The person in question no longer works at Jagex, and was dismissed when the circumstances of the allegations came to light in March 2021.